-Billy Hamilton, executive vice chancellor and chief financial officer of The Texas A&M University System, noted that Texas A&M is taking active steps to help educate more Hispanics in Texas and helping them earn a degree from Texas A&M through its new McAllen campus.
+Hamilton discussed how Texas A&M is taking active steps to help educate more Hispanics in Texas and help them earn a degree from Texas A&M through its new McAllen campus.
+(Mark Guerrero/Texas A&M Marketing & Communications)

 Texas A&M recently completed a $40 million higher education center in McAllen “and it is a magnificent complex and designed to give bright students every opportunity to be successful.
 It has classrooms, great laboratories and an excellent student services program.